-The selected alternative for MRS-04 is Geophysical Investigation and MEC Removal with Educational Awareness.
-Figure 2 presents this alternative as well as those addressed in separate DDs for the other six MRSs.
+The selected alternative for MRS-05 is Geophysical Investigation and MEC Removal with Educational Awareness.
+Figure 2 presents this alternative as well as those addressed in separate DDs for the other six project areas.

-USACE has determined that Geophysical Investigation and MEC Removal with Educational Awareness is the appropriate remedy at MRS-04.
-The total estimated cost for the selected remedy for MRS-04 is \$1,990,872 (Table 2).
+USACE has determined that Geophysical Investigation and MEC Removal with Educational Awareness is the appropriate remedy at MRS-05.
+The total estimated cost for the selected remedy for MRS-05 is \$13,045,666 (Table 2).
 The major components of this selected remedy include:

-- Removal of brush and lower-story vegetation (as needed to provide sufficient access). - Performing a geophysical survey that includes the use of advanced geophysical classification. - Removal of subsurface MEC for items identified as targets of interest based on advanced sensors to a depth of up to eight inches depending on the size of the MEC.
-However, MEC detected at deeper depths will be removed as well.
-Also, MEC detected on the surface during the subsurface removal will be removed. - Intrusive investigation and removal of MEC by trained unexploded ordnance (UXO) technicians. - Destruction of recovered UXO. - MD will be assessed and determined to be material documented as safe (MDAS) prior to release from DoD control in accordance with DESR 6055-09. - Restoration of detonation locations to original condition. - Educational awareness (to include developing and distributing educational materials). - o Informed people are more likely to respond appropriately to recognize the hazard, retreat, and report it to authorities.
+- Removal of brush and lower-story vegetation (as needed to provide sufficient access). - Performing a geophysical survey that includes the use of advanced geophysical classification. - Removal of surface and subsurface MEC for items identified as targets of interest based on advanced sensors to a depth of up to 36 inches depending on the size of the MEC; However, MEC detected at deeper depths will be removed as well. - Intrusive investigation and removal of MEC by trained unexploded ordnance (UXO) technicians. - Destruction of recovered UXO. - MD will be assessed and determined to be MDAS prior to release from DoD control in accordance with DESR 6055-09. - Restoration of detonation locations to original condition. - Educational awareness (to include developing and distributing educational materials). - Informed people are more likely to respond appropriately to recognize the hazard, retreat, and report it to authorities.